theglobaljukebox/Woodetal2021-Analysis/README.md

 ### Installation Guide/Dependencies

 The analyses here is performed on a combination of python and R. Below is some notes to guide reproducing the analyses.
+All package requirements for R and Python are installed with `make install`

+#### R version 4.1

+This analyses was performed on R 4.1.
+To check the R version you are running, type `sessionInfo()` into the R terminal.

+R Packages used are listed in `requirements.R`.

 #### Python Version 3.4